USEPA/TADAShiny/README.md

 This repository also has devcontainers to allow it to run in GitHub codespaces.
 To use those:
 - Fork the repository to your account
 - You will need to set up a password for R Studio Server as a secret in your repository named "RSTUDIO_PASSWORD" (Note: the user name will be "rstudio")
-- From the Code button in your browser, Create Codespace.
+- Go to [GitHub Codespaces](https://github.com/codespaces) and create a codespace from this repository and branch.
 You will have the option of R Studio Server (for coding) or Shiny apps (for demoing)

 ## R Shiny Learning Resources